mcuntz/pyeee/docs/source/userguide.rst

 The parameters :math:`a` and :math:`b` are fixed parameters during screening.
-They are hence already passed to `call_func_ab` with :any:`functools.partial` before start of the screening.
+They are hence already passed to `call_func_ab` with :func:`functools.partial` before start of the screening.

 .. code-block:: python